ErikGDev/instance-segmentation/README.md

 [Detectron](https://github.com/facebookresearch/Detectron/),
 and it originates from [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark/).
 This Mask R-CNN implementation is powered by [PyTorch](https://pytorch.org) and is based on Feature Pyramid Network (FPN) and a ResNet101 backbone.

 In this project, real-time video and depth values from a [Intel® RealSense™ D435 camera](https://www.intelrealsense.com/depth-camera-d435/) are inputted into Detectron2's Mask R-CNN model.
 The output is the same real-time video (3-6fps) with instance segmentation masks and labels superimposed.
-The depth values of the centre of each object are also outputted.
+The median depth values of each object are also outputted.

 <div>
   <img src="images/gif.gif"/>